International Registration Plan

 PAYMENT OF IRP REGISTRATION FEES

 Registration fees are calculated after the IRP application is processed.
 Normally, annual registration fees are based on the number of miles travelled in each jurisdiction during the applicable reporting period.
 Therefore, applicants with previous IRP registration in another base jurisdiction will be required to report the actual miles they accrued on Schedule B of the application.
 However, if an original applicant does not have any actual miles to report on Schedule B, the registration fees will be calculated based on the “Average Per Vehicle Distance” reported by other Florida carriers for the applicable reporting period.
-NOTE: New applicants and first-time renewing applicants will be required to pay with guaranteed funds, such as a money order, certified check, or cash (checks from a personal or business bank account are not accepted for the first two years).
+NOTE: New applicants and first-time renewing applicants will be required to pay with guaranteed funds, such as a money order or certified check (checks from a personal or business bank account are not accepted for the first two years).
+Cash is not accepted.

 OBTAINING AN IFTA LICENSE